 Our Adherex Stock Option Plan is intended to encourage the ownership of common stock by our employees, directors and key consultants and to provide additional incentive for such persons to promote our success in a highly competitive business environment.
-As of February 28, 2005, 20,000,000 shares of common stock have been reserved for issuance upon exercise of options issuable under our Stock Option Plan, of which options to purchase 15,310,803 shares of common stock have been granted to employees, directors, and key consultants and are outstanding, and 107,000 shares of common stock have been issued pursuant to stock option exercises.
+As of September 30, 2004, 20,000,000 shares of common stock have been reserved for issuance upon exercise of options issuable under our Stock Option Plan, of which options to purchase 13,978,803 shares of common stock have been granted to employees, directors, and key consultants and are outstanding, and 107,000 shares of common stock have been issued pursuant to stock option exercises.

 Options to purchase common stock are granted in accordance with the terms of our Stock Option Plan.
-Pursuant to this Plan and the charter of the Compensation Committee, the Compensation Committee has the authority to approve those individuals of the Company to whom options will be granted and the number of options to be granted.
+Pursuant to this Plan and the charter of the Compensation Committee, the Compensation Committee has the authority to recommend to the Board of Directors those individuals of the Company to whom options will be granted and the number of options to be granted.
 The exercise price for purchasing common stock under our Stock Option Plan is fixed based upon the closing price of our common stock on the Toronto Stock Exchange on the day immediately preceding the date of grant.